Walter Ernest Webster: Works

 Webster's work can be seen in many public collections in the UK including The Walker Art Gallery, Gallery Oldham, Paisley Museum and Art Galleries, McLean Museum and Art Gallery, Wellcome Collection, and the Government Art Collection.
-The last of these holds Webster's portrait of Her Majesty Queen Elizabeth II.
+The last of these holds Webster's portrait of Queen Elizabeth II.
 Webster had earlier painted a water colour of the young Princess Elizabeth.